ciiram/indaba-maker-session-2019/README.md

 # Indaba Maker Session 2019

-In this session we will develop software to collect data from a temperature sensor connected to the [NUCLEO F446RE](https://os.mbed.com/platforms/ST-Nucleo-F446RE/) board and deploy an application to visualise the data collected and perform predictions.
+In this session we will develop software to collect data from sensors connected to the [NUCLEO F446RE](https://os.mbed.com/platforms/ST-Nucleo-F446RE/) board.
+We will also visualise the data collected and perform interpolation using Gaussian process regression.

 ## Preparation